March 27, 2026

 How to professionally end a bad client relationship at an AI agency

 Firing a bad client isn't a failure — it's a strategic decision.
+It is one of the highest-leverage moves you can make as an agency owner because it simultaneously removes a drain on your capacity, protects your team's morale, and opens space for a client who actually fits your business model.
 This guide gives you the framework to do it professionally, cleanly, and without drama.

 Step 1: Confirm It's a Fire, Not a Fix